matrixcascade/PainterEngine/platform/webassembly/assets/readme.txt

-Put your resource files in this folder use "assets/filename" to access your resource files.
+Put your resource file(s) in this folder use "assets/filename" to access your resource file(s).